-An Open Label Clinical Trial to Evaluate the Efficacy and Safety of PRAX-628 in Adult Patients with Focal Onset or Primary Generalized Tonic-Clonic Seizures
+An Open Label Clinical Trial to Evaluate the Efficacy and Safety of PRAX-628 in Adult Patients with Primary Generalized Tonic-Clonic Seizures

 What you need to know